Distributed Online Private Learning of Convex Nondecomposable Objectives: The Basic Framework and Regret Bound

 \section{The Basic Framework and Regret Bound}

-In this section, we propose an universal algorithmic framework (i.e., DPSDA) of differentially private distributed online learning for problem \eqref{e1}, then we provide a general regret bound that allows for any algorithm deduced from DPSDA.
+In this section, we present an algorithmic framework (i.e., DPSDA) of differentially private distributed online learning for problem \eqref{e1}, then we provide a general regret bound that allows for any algorithm deduced from DPSDA.